 They typically fall out between the ages of six and eight years in the same order they first appear.
 Keep in mind that every child is different from others.

 3. Why do I need to care for my baby’s teeth if they’ll just fall out anyway?

 A Baby’s first teeth have an impact on the baby’s permanent teeth.
 If the first tooth has cavities there is a potential danger that bacteria can pass on to the permanent teeth through the gums. so it’s important to take good care of primary teeth to take care of kids Dental Hygiene overall.

 4. Does It Matter What Toothpaste My Child Uses?

-Not recommended for kids under 6 years because of two reasons.
+Not recommended for kids under 6 years for two reasons.
 First, too much exposure to fluoride is not safe for kids.
 Second Kids under 6 years do not effectively spit out their mouthwash after rinsing and it could be dangerous depending on the mouthwash ingredients.

 6. Electric toothbrushes are more efficient than regular on?

 Dentists highly recommend electric toothbrushes because they do a better job.
-Most of the kids love toothbrushes that are most up-to-date so, it’s best to splurge on the higher-tech.
+Most kids love toothbrushes that are the most up-to-date so, it’s best to splurge on the higher-tech.

 7. When should my child start flossing?

 Start flossing your little one’s teeth as soon as you see two teeth side by side.
 Most of the cavities kids have are between the teeth because the food they eat sticks between the teeth.
 Use child-size flossing sticks.